SimBricks

-SimBricks modularly combines and connects multiple battle-tested simulators for different components: machines (e.g. QEMU, gem5), hardware components (e.g. Verilator, Tofino, FEMU SSD), and networks (e.g. ns-3, OMNeT++).
-SimBricks assembles multiple instances of these simulators into simulated testbeds capable of running unmodified full system stacks, including applications and operating systems such as Linux.
+SimBricks is an open-source simulation framework that enables full end-to-end evaluation of modern heterogeneous systems in simulation.
+Our primary aim is to enable rapid prototyping and meaningful performance evaluation.
+SimBricks modularly combines and connects battle-tested simulators for different components: machines (e.g. QEMU, gem5, Simics), hardware components (e.g. Verilator, Tofino, FEMU SSD), and networks (e.g. ns-3, OMNeT++).
+SimBricks simulations run unmodified full system stacks, including applications, operating systems such as Linux, and hardware RTL.

 Example of a SimBricks simulation configuration with three